bordercore/bordercoreai/README.md

 **model_name**: default model to load
 **model_dir**: the relative directory containing your models

 Edit `models.yaml` to add configuration options for your models.
-Here is an example entry:
+Use `models_template.yaml` as a guide.
+Example:

 ```yaml
 NousResearch_Nous-Hermes-2-Mistral-7B-DPO: